Ten joyful years of online content creation

 10. Enjoy spending time offline

-As you can imagine everyone’s experiences will be different, and there’s so much more I’ve learnt from my ten years of lurking online!
-As a coach, it’s a joy to support people who are just starting out, dipping a toe into the exciting world of online content creation.
-If you’re seeking some support, head over to my blogging for business page.
+As a business coach, it’s a joy to support people who are just starting, dipping a toe into the exciting world of online storytelling, content creation and digital marketing.
+If you’re seeking some blogging support, please head over to my blogging for business page where you’ll find details of how we can work together.
+And here’s what my clients are saying about my coaching.

 And finally, I’d like to say a huge heartfelt thank you to everyone who has followed and supported me over the years.
 We live in a busy world, and it’s an honour that you choose to spend a little time with me.
 And an extra high five to those who have been around since my days of vintage and kitsch collecting – cheers for sticking with me!